ever-co/ever-gauzy-docs/README.md

 ## License

 We support the open-source community.
 If you're building awesome non-profit/open-source projects, we're happy to help and will provide (subject to [acceptance criteria](https://github.com/ever-co/ever-gauzy/wiki/Free-license-and-hosting-for-Non-profit-and-Open-Source-projects)) Ever Gauzy Enterprise edition license and free hosting option!
 Feel free to contact us at <mailto:ever@ever.co> to make a request.
-More details explained in our [Wiki](https://github.com/ever-co/ever-gauzy/wiki/Free-license-and-hosting-for-Non-profit-and-Open-Source-projects).
+More details are explained in our [Wiki](https://github.com/ever-co/ever-gauzy/wiki/Free-license-and-hosting-for-Non-profit-and-Open-Source-projects).

 GNU General Public License, version 3, as published by the Free Software Foundation.
 Please see [LICENSE.md](LICENSE.md) file for more details.